zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    For more information, see MS-CIFS:2.2.4.42

-   :c: The connection.
+   :param c: The connection.

-   :hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 1 message.
+   :param hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 1 message.

-   :file_id: The file identifier being written to.
+   :param file_id: The file identifier being written to.

-   :offset: The byte offset the requested read begins at.
+   :param offset: The byte offset the requested read begins at.

-   :length: The number of bytes being requested.
+   :param length: The number of bytes being requested.

    .. zeek:see:: smb1_message smb1_read_andx_response